 The capsule may also be administered by carefully opening the capsule and sprinkling the entire contents on a spoonful of applesauce.
 This drug/food mixture should be swallowed immediately without chewing and followed with a glass of water to ensure complete swallowing of the pellets (spheroids).

-For most patients, the recommended starting dose for Venlafaxine hydrochloride extended-release capsules are 75 mg per day, administered in a single dose.
+For most patients, the recommended starting dose for Venlafaxine hydrochloride extended-release capsules is 75 mg per day, administered in a single dose.
 For some patients, it may be desirable to start at 37.5 mg per day for 4 to 7 days to allow new patients to adjust to the medication before increasing to 75 mg per day.
 Patients not responding to the initial 75 mg per day dose may benefit from dose increases to a maximum of 225 mg per day.
 Dose increases should be in increments of up to 75 mg per day, as needed, and should be made at intervals of not less than 4 days.
 In the clinical studies establishing efficacy, upward titration was permitted at intervals of 2 weeks or more.

 For most patients, the recommended starting dose for Venlafaxine hydrochloride extended-release capsules are 75 mg per day, administered in a single dose.
 For some patients, it may be desirable to start at 37.5 mg per day for 4 to 7 days to allow new patients to adjust to the medication before increasing to 75 mg per day.
 Patients not responding to the initial 75 mg per day dose may benefit from dose increases to a maximum of 225 mg per day.
 Dose increases should be in increments of up to 75 mg per day, as needed, and should be made at intervals of not less than 4 days days.